WWE News: More Main Roster Superstars Reportedly Moving To ‘NXT’

 Roode, meanwhile, has been given a push in recent weeks after winning the Raw Tag Team Championship with Dolph Ziggler.
 Rumor has it that Paul Heyman is a fan of the former NXT Champion, though, which could keep him on the red brand for the time being.

-While moving neglected main roster superstars to NXT is a good move for making them feel exciting again, WWE is likely also doing it to boost ratings now that must compete against All Elite Wrestling’s Dynamite on Wednesday nights.
+While switching neglected main roster superstars to NXT is a good move for making them feel exciting again, WWE is likely also doing it to boost ratings now that it must compete against All Elite Wrestling’s Dynamite on Wednesday nights.